Informatiqal/automatiqal-cli/README.md

 ## Documentation

-Have a look at `Automatiqal` package [wiki pages](https://github.com/Informatiqal/automatiqal/wiki) on how to structure the file and list of operations.
+Have a look at `Automatiqal` package [wiki pages](https://github.com/Informatiqal/automatiqal/wiki) or the [official user documentation](https://docs.informatiqal.com/automatiqal-cli/) on how to structure the file and list of operations.
 More information will be added soon here as well

 ## Schema